What is a Vascular Screening Test?

 The Michigan Vascular Research Center, a nonprofit affiliate of the Michigan Vascular Center (MVC), is pleased to announce a free screening program to identify those at risk for unrecognized Peripheral Arterial Disease (PAD) complications.
 PAD is often a silent disease process that can place an individual at risk for loss of life or limb.
 This disease process can affect all of the arteries of the body.
 The disease can lead to stroke, renal failure, aneurysm rupture, leg pain, limb loss, and even death if not identified and treated effectively.

-Many treatment options are available, and often the only treatment needed to protect those with PAD is risk factor modification.
+Many treatment options are available, and often the only treatment needed to protect those with PAD is risk factor modification through healthy lifestyle changes.
 If you have PAD, you can discuss this with your physician to determine if further therapy is necessary.

-If you are 50 years of age or older with a history of any of the following risk factors: elevated cholesterol, hypertension, coronary artery disease, smoking, renal disease, diabetes, or a family history of PAD, please call (810) 720-ASAP (2727) to schedule your confidential free PAD screening and assess your risk of stroke, aneurysm, and peripheral arterial disease.
+If you are 50 years of age or older with a history of any of the following risk factors: elevated cholesterol, hypertension, coronary artery disease, smoking, renal disease, diabetes, or a family history of PAD, please call (810) 720-ASAP (2727) to schedule your free vascular screening.
+Your confidential, free PAD screening tests your risk of stroke, aneurysm, carotid artery disease, and peripheral arterial disease.

 Assess your risk of stroke, aneurysm, and peripheral arterial disease ASAP